top of page

 Associated refinancing closing costs.
 As you will be assuming a new mortgage, you will have closing costs with a mortgage refinance.
 Closing costs can vary depending on the lender, but are typically around 2%-5% of the amount of the new mortgage.
 Depending on the difference in interest rates and your reason for refinancing, the refi costs may not be worth the benefit of the refinance.

 Pro PSG tip: Negotiate your closing costs.
 You will have more leverage to do this if you have another offer in hand, so consider running quotes across multiple lenders.
-You can use our recommended mortgage lenders for physicians to do so.
+PSG Resources and Perks: Contact our sponsor, Tom Raschka, NMLS 205578, who is a mortgage agent that specializes in assisting physicians with their mortgage refinancing needs.
+You can contact him here to explore refinancing today.

 Your debt-to-income (DTI) ratio.
 Banks will often look at your overall debt burden and compare it to your income.
 If your debt has increased since you took out your current mortgage, or if your household income has dropped, your DTI might now be at a point where you won’t qualify for a new loan or will qualify for a less favorable interest rate.
 Typically, you’ll want at least 20% equity in your home to qualify for better rates.